campus-experts/discord-hackathon-template/README.md

 ### 🔗 [Hackathon Server Template](https://dis.gd/GHhackathon)

 ### Enable community features
-To take the best of the Discord features, you'll need enabled the community features.
+To take the best of the Discord features, you'll need to enable the community features.
 To enable your community server, you can read the instructions in the [Discord App Docs](https://support.discord.com/hc/en-us/articles/360047132851).
-This features will unlock the following community tools:
+These features will unlock the following community tools:
 1. Announcements channel
 2. Welcome screen
 3. Server insights